 was foreknown before the foundation of the world; He existed before the

 creation (Jn 17-24).
-It was God’s plan for Jesus to come here and give His
+It was God’s plan for Jesus to come and give His

-life for our sins, this plan He had before He created anything.
-He knew all
+life for our sins, for He knew all

 that would happen long before He

-created man.
-He knew that when He created Lucifer He would fall, and He knew
+created anything.
+He knew before He created Lucifer that He would fall, and He knew

-that when He created man, he too would fall.
+before He created man that he too would fall.
 It is unknown how long Lucifer

 existed before he fell into sin, but based on what we know about Eve, that she

-fell into sin before she conceived her first child, we could
+fell into sin before she conceived her first child, we can

-safely say that Lucifer also fell shortly after he was created.
+safely say that Lucifer fell shortly after he was created.
 How do the

 cults get past verses like this, where it so plainly states that Jesus existed